Monday - Friday 8:10 a.m.-3:00 p.m.

-PLEASE NOTE: THIS INCLUDES ALL TYPES OF MEDICATION - PRESCRIPTION MEDICATIONS AS WELL AS OVER THE COUNTER DRUGS (The only exception is Acetaminophen.)
+PLEASE NOTE: THIS INCLUDES ALL TYPES OF MEDICATION - PRESCRIPTION MEDICATIONS AS WELL AS OVER THE COUNTER DRUGS.
 A form must be filled out for each medication and renewed for each school year.
 The medication must be brought to the nurse by the parent or guardian in the original pharmacist labeled or commercial container.

-- Vision screening on all students in grades 3-5
+- Vision and hearing screening on all students in grades 3-5

-- Postural Screening on all 5th grade students
+- Postural Screening on all 5th grade girls